 Professor Ian Bruce, Director of the NIHR Manchester shares the latest on Manchester’s collaborations with the HIC in his monthly blog ‘Bridging the Gap”.
 Read more here…

 We are pleased to welcome our 27th collaborator, Royal Berkshire Hospital NHS Foundation Trust to the NIHR HIC, further information about the Trust is available at https://www.royalberkshire.nhs.uk/

-We are pleased to announce that the NIHR HIC Viral Hepatitis Theme has published its second paper, titled ‘National Institute for Health Research Health Informatics Collaborative: development of a pipeline to collate electronic clinical data for viral hepatitis research’ is available at BMJ Health & Care Informatics.
+We are pleased to announce that the NIHR HIC Viral Hepatitis Theme has published its first collaborative paper, titled ‘National Institute for Health Research Health Informatics Collaborative: development of a pipeline to collate electronic clinical data for viral hepatitis research’ is available at BMJ Health & Care Informatics.
 NIHR Oxford BRC news story can be found here.

 The NIHR HIC are supporting a new study to review the impact of a digital alert system to monitor patients with sepsis at NHS hospitals.

 Funding to assess the impact of digital sepsis monitoring system on saving lives and improving care